AXIS A1610 Network Door Controller

 Direction: indicates that the port is an input port. indicates that it’s an output port.
 If the port is configurable, you can click the icons to change between input and output.

-Normal state: Click open circuit, and for closed circuit.
+Normal state: Click for open circuit, and for closed circuit.

 Current state: Shows the current state of the port.
 The input or output is activated when the current state is different from the normal state.
 An input on the device has an open circuit when it’s disconnected or when there is a voltage above 1 V DC.